 Checking Application Status

 The processing of application materials can take one to two weeks, and upon completion of your application file it will take approximately three to five weeks for a decision to be made.
-Please allow sufficient time after submitting your application before contacting the Admissions Office about your application status.
+Please allow sufficient time after submitting your application before contacting the Office of Enrollment Management about your application status.
 We encourage you, however, to check your application status online as often as you like.